holepunchto/pear-docs/building-blocks/hypercore.md

 #### **`core.snapshot([options])`**

 Returns a snapshot of the core at that particular time.
-This is useful if you want to ensure that multiple `get` operations are acting on a consistent view of the Hypercore (i.e., if the core forks in between two reads, the second should throw an error).
+This is useful for ensuring that multiple `get` operations are acting on a consistent view of the Hypercore (i.e. if the core forks in between two reads, the second should throw an error).

 If [`core.update()`](hypercore.md#const-updated--await-coreupdateoptions) is explicitly called on the snapshot instance, it will no longer be locked to the previous data.
 Rather, it will get updated with the current state of the Hypercore instance.